tetheredlab/site/index.md

 layout: home
 ---

-This is the beginning of the Lab site — a space for experiments, reflections, and human–AI dialogue.
+This is the beginning of the Lab site
-More content coming soon.

-Test edit